balde/balde/doc/20_installation.md

 # make install
 @endverbatim

-This will install the library and headers to the system.
+This will install the library, binaries and headers to the system.
 Examples are never installed, as stated before.

 The default installation prefix is ``/usr/local`` for linux users.
 This can be changed during the configuration phase, passing use the ``--prefix`` option to the ``configure`` script.